aghozlane/pcm/README.md

 ## Citation

 Please cite the following publication if you use PCM:
 Ruppé E.¹, Ghozlane A.¹, Tap J.¹ et al. (2018) Prediction of the intestinal resistome by a novel 3D-based method.
-Nature Microbiology.
-¹equally contributing authors.
+Nature Microbiology (Article available [here](https://www.nature.com/articles/s41564-018-0292-6)).

 ## Contact